-As co-chairs of the Ohio State Bar Association Sales / Use Tax Subcommittee, click here to view the report Steve and Rich presented at the January 19, 2017 Taxation Committee meeting.
+As co-chairs of the Ohio State Bar Association Sales / Use Tax Subcommittee, click here or see below to view the report Steve and Rich presented at the September 28, 2017 Taxation Committee meeting.
 As you will notice, many of the Ohio sales / use tax cases recently decided by the Board of Tax Appeals were based upon a lack of proof by the… Read More

 The Multistate Tax Commission offers the unique opportunity for online sellers to commence sales tax collection without fear of assessment for past periods.

 The MTC has introduced the online marketplace voluntary disclosure initiative beginning August 17, 2017.
 This program allows online sellers that use a third-party facilitator to store inventory and fulfill sales outside its home state, such as Amazon FBA.
 The taxpayer must apply for the program between August 17 and October 17, 2017.
 Twenty three states… Read More

 Ohio Commercial Activity Tax: Board of Tax Appeals takes first stab at situsing receipts from tangible personal property sales – Finally!

 Gross receipts from sales of tangible personal property are sitused to Ohio if the goods are received by the purchaser in Ohio.
 R.C.
 5751.033(E).
 The statute provides that the property is sitused to the place where it “is ultimately received after all transportation has been completed”.
 In Greenscapes Home and Garden Products, Inc. v.
 Testa,… Read More

 Tax Talk – Rich Fry and Key Takeaways from the Ohio Budget Bill